Azure/azure-sdk-for-java/sdk/spring-2-3/azure-spring-boot-samples/azure-spring-boot-sample-data-gremlin/README.md

-# Sample for Azure Spring Boot data gremlin client library for Java
+# Azure Sample for Azure Spring Boot data gremlin client library for Java

 ## Key concepts
 The sample of Spring Boot Starter `azure-spring-boot-starter-data-gremlin` please refer to